 Before you move for the ceremony, you can take photos with your immediate family members.
 Include your parents, grandparents, and siblings in the sessions.
-Central, IL has lots of great spots for pictures like:
+Jacksonville has lots of great spots for pictures like:

-- Allerton Park and Retreat Center: This beautiful park features a variety of gardens, sculptures, and historic buildings that would make for stunning wedding photos.
+- The Jacksonville Arboretum and Gardens: This beautiful garden features a variety of trees, flowers, and trails that would make for stunning wedding photos.

 Ceremony Photos: 30-60 minutes